Center-for-Digital-Narrative/Living-Glossary-of-Digital-Narrative/src/content/terms/generative-poetry.md

 ---
 title: Generative Poetry
-description: "Generative Poetry is a form of digital literature where text is created through algorithms or computational processes, often resulting in ever-changing or interactive poems."
+description: "Poetry created through the use of algorithms or computational processes, often resulting in works that can change or evolve with each iteration"
 ---